NemoClaw with Nemotron-3-Super and Telegram on DGX Spark

 Basic idea

-By the end of this playbook you will have a working AI agent inside an OpenShell sandbox, accessible via a dashboard URL, with inference routed to a local model on your Spark—all without exposing your host filesystem or network to the agent.
+By the end of this playbook you will have a working AI agent inside an OpenShell sandbox, accessible via a web dashboard and a Telegram bot, with inference routed to a local Nemotron 3 Super 120B model on your Spark -- all without exposing your host filesystem or network to the agent.

 What you'll accomplish

-• Run the NemoClaw onboard wizard to create a sandbox and configure inference
+• Run the onboard wizard to create a sandbox and configure local inference

 Notice and disclaimers